sailpoint-oss/golang-sdk/api_beta/docs/AccountsAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiSubmitReloadAccountRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiReloadAccountRequest struct via the builder pattern

 Name | Type | Description  | Notes